ChazTF/velocity-tech-test-cf/README.md

 ```
 You'll now have two terminals running, one is the shopify dev session that syncs to Shopify after each save, and the other is watching main.scss and updating theme.css on save.

-And now you're ready to rock!
+## You're ready to rock!

 Just rememeber, you'll be on the main branch, so make sure you create a new branch for any edits, then commit and merge when you're ready.
-### Good Luck!

-If you run into any issues or have any questions, feel free to reach out to a.pearson@digital-velocity.co.uk